Energy bills to fall from July: Here’s how to lock in your savings

 Note: We've updated this article with new information on locking in your savings before 1 July.

-Hundreds of thousands of Aussies across New South Wales, South East Queensland and South Australia will be able to save on their energy bills from July.
-Together, the total amount of savings could equal a massive $65 million or more.
+Over 700,000 Aussies across New South Wales, South East Queensland and South Australia can save on their energy bills from 1 July.
+Together, the total amount of savings could amass $65 million or more.